ezraroi/Human-AI-Collab/reflective-prompting.md

 The RRV Cycle provides the dialogue structure; RPVL provides quality control throughout.
 **Operations (implemented by RRV Cycle):**
 1. **Externalize** – Speak/write raw thoughts, confusions, stakes to AI ([Rubber Duck Debugging](rubber-duck-debugging.md)).
-2. **Refine** – Respond critically to AI’s reflection: correct, push back, reject flattery and premature coherence.
+2. **Refine** – Respond critically to AI’s reflection: correct, push back, reject flattery and premature coherence, and be willing to question your own first interpretation.
 3. **Validate** – Ask AI to summarize “what we’re doing” and check it against felt sense and task definition.

 **Cognitive role:**